Table of Contents

 (Steam mops are great at killing bacteria, so it’s easy to see why it’d be tempting to clean a bathroom with one.)
 However, steam mops are not recommended for certain surfaces.

-Always read and follow the manufacturer recommendations carefully for the best results.
+You should always read and follow the manufacturer’s recommendations carefully for the best results.

 Dust mites are a problem with all carpets.
 Dust mites that collect in carpets can aggravate the allergies of sensitive people.

-It’s best to use a steam mop that is designed with a glider attachment for carpet.
-The glider is simply a plastic framed cover for the mop that makes it easier to move around on carpeting.
+It’s best to use a steam mop that is designed with a carpet glider attachment and cleaning head for the carpet.
+The glider is simply a plastic framed cover for the mop that makes it easier to move around on the carpeting.